bodrovis/Sitepoint-source/CONTRIBUTING.md

 I am really glad when I receive feedback and questions from you guys because this means my articles are interesting and useful.
 After all I am doing this for you as I really love teaching :).

-Quite ofter I receive questions on how to extend some solution further or fix some kind of error.
+Quite often I receive questions on how to extend some solution further or fix some kind of error.
 I try to be as helpful as possible but please help me a bit as well.
 So, when sending me a question via e-mail or when reporting an issue here on GitHub: